10 marketing assets every company should invest in

 Back in the day, marketing assets consisted of tangible products, for example, leaflets, books, printed catalogues, and so on.
 The rise of the Internet changed what we consider marketing assets.
-Now, the meaning of marketing assets has changed.
 Marketing assets are all the metrics, strategies, and documents that help your company grow.

 The new definition of marketing assets does not make things easier.
 On the contrary, you could easily track the number of printed leaflets.
 But how do you measure all the new metrics?
 How do you protect your brand from a crisis, and how do you measure the effects of your PR campaign?

 What are your marketing assets then?
 How do you track and calculate them?
 How do you protect them?
 In this article, we’ll list the top 10 marketing assets of the digital age!

 Marketing asset nr 1: brand reputation